DavidTompkins/jqtouch_rails/README.md

 Issue
 -----

-If it doesn't work, check that your manifest files look like this:
+If it doesn't work, check that your manifest files looks like this:

 application.css: